BitMEX Review: Complete Exchange Overview!

 The customer support on BitMEX is reasonable in comparison to other exchanges.

-They have 24/7 support through emails, tickets and their social media channels such as Reddit and Twitter.
+They have 24/7 support through emails and tickets.
 The feedback from other traders that we have been getting is that they are generally quite responsive and take about an hour or so on average.

 Of course, if you are asking a more general question, you are better served to search their knowledge database.
 This is relatively easy to navigate and it seems that they have indeed covered all of their bases.